 The Funds are licensed SBICs, and have the ability to issue debentures guaranteed by the SBA at favorable interest rates.
 Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC can have outstanding at any time debentures guaranteed by the SBA in an amount up to twice its regulatory capital.
 The SBA regulations currently limit the amount that is available to be borrowed by any SBIC and guaranteed by the SBA to 200.0% of an SBIC's regulatory capital or \$150.0 million, whichever is less.
 For two or more SBICs under common control, the maximum amount of outstanding SBA debentures cannot exceed \$225.0 million.
 SBA debentures have fixed interest rates that approximate prevailing 10-year Treasury Note rates plus a spread and have a maturity of ten years with interest payable semi-annually.
-The principal amount of the SBA debentures is not required to be paid before maturity but may be pre-paid at any time.
-As of December 31, 2014, Fund I had \$150.0 million of outstanding SBA debentures.
-Based on its \$75.0 million of regulatory capital as of December 31, 2014, Fund I cannot issue additional SBA debentures.
-As of December 31, 2014, Fund II had \$23.5 million of outstanding SBA debentures.
-Based on its \$37.5 million of regulatory capital as of December 31, 2014, Fund II has the current capacity to issue up to an additional \$51.5 million of SBA debentures.
-For more information on the SBA debentures, please see Note 6 to our consolidated financial statements.
+The principal amount of the SBA debentures.
+Based on its \$75.0 million of regulatory capital as of December 31, 2014, Fund I had \$150.0 million of outstanding SBA debentures.
+Based on its \$37.5 million of regulatory capital as of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA debentures.
+As of December 31, 2014, Fund I cannot issue additional SBA